akabanov/sneaky_bird_apps_template/README.md

 ## Application screen label

-Application screen label (the text under the app icon) is set in `APP_LABEL_SCREEN` in the project's `.env` file.
+The original label which is shown on the screen (under the app icon) is stored as `APP_LABEL_SCREEN` variable in the project's `.env.build` file.
-Just update this value and run:
+Run the following script after updating the label:

 ```shell
 pushd ios